Shk-aftab/Airborne-Detection-and-Tracking/README.md

 ## Tracking

-DeepSORT has performed accuracte as compared to SORT and Centroid Based Tracker(CBT).
+DeepSORT has out-performed as compared to SORT and Centroid Based Tracker(CBT).
 One common known drawback of SORT and CBT is that missed detections lead to inaccurate tracker.

 ### DeepSORT